rikifujihara/T3A1/RikiFujihara_T3A1.md

 ## Declaring an array in Javascript

 Arrays are declared in Javascript using square brackets, like in the snippet below.
-JavaScript arrays are heterogenous, maining different datatypes can be contained in the same array.
+JavaScript arrays are heterogeneous, maining different data types can be contained in the same array.
 They can be declared to be initially empty, or they can be declared with initially seeded data.

 ``` javascript
 const array = [] // declares an empty array